guglielmozappala/guglielmozappala.github.io/_pages/about.md

 ---

-I am a second-year PhD Candidate in Economics at the Paris School of Economics and a research fellow at IC Migrations.
+I am a second-year PhD candidate in Economics at the Paris School of Economics and a research fellow at IC Migrations.

 From March to June 2022, I am a visiting research student at Bren School of Environmental Science and Management at UC Santa Barbara, sponsored by Prof. Tamma Carleton.